Yuan-Zhou-dev/cks-certification-guide/README.md

 To pass the exam, candidates need to achieve a score of at least 66%.
 The exam will be on Kubernetes version 1.31.
 Once the certificate is earned, the CKS certification remains valid for 2 years.
 The cost to take the exam is $395 USD.

+## CKS Exam Coupon (30% Off Exclusive Discount)

+> **CKA Price Update:** The CKS exam price will increase to $435 in January 2025.
+Take advantage of the current discount and complete the exam within 12 months to maximize your savings.

+To save on CKS exam registration, use the following coupon code.

+**Coupon:** Use code **DCUBE30** at [kube.promo/cks](https://kube.promo/cks)

 ## Table of Contents